 We realized there is a great untapped resource for change in many countries - the newly forming grassroots community groups.
 These groups can be greatly boosted by small grants, to enable them to carry out community improvement projects of their own design.
 ECOLOGIA developed small grants programs, most particularly in the Baltic nations (1992-2003).
 Convinced of the great "ripple effect" of such small grants, we realized that many community organizations worldwide could benefit from them.
 But groups in developing countries had no way to connect with potential supporters from other countries.
 Likewise, the international philanthropic impulses of many middle-income Americans tended to be stifled by a lack of personal knowledge of specific groups and projects for whom a relatively modest amount of money would make a real difference.

-So in 1996 we created the Virtual Foundation, which screens and posts projects on its website, enabling donors to choose directly among them.
-A notable example of the flexibility and potential of this process occurred in response to the United States bombing of the Embassy of China in Belgrade, Yugoslavia in 1999.
-As relations between the two countries disintegrated, we initiated the planting of a "Chinese-American Friendship Forest" next to the Great Wall just west of Beijing.
-We used the Virtual Foundation as the mechanism to publicize and fund this project.
 The Virtual Foundation website at its height had information on approximately 150 projects (funded and unfunded) in the fields of environment, human health, sustainable economic activity, and poverty alleviation.
 However, starting around 2003 there was a significant decline in United States foundation grants to NGOs for international programs that maintained local affiliate offices on the ground; many of the Virtual Foundation consortium members who worked directly with grassroots people in their own countries found their budgets cut so severely that their flexible outreach programs were halted.
-The Virtual Foundation depends on reliable local consortium members, so these cutbacks also restricted the variety of projects we could obtain and vouch for.
+The Virtual Foundation depended on reliable local consortium members, so these cutbacks also restricted the variety of projects we could obtain and vouch for.
 These cutbacks were coupled with increasing economic and political difficulties for local NGOs in a number of countries.
-The Virtual Foundation now operates on a more limited basis.
+The Virtual Foundation still operates but on a very limited basis, more as a fiduciary agent than an active source of funding for new projects.
+See

-From the late 1990s for about fifteen years, ECOLOGIA shifted its geographic focus from the former Soviet Union and central Europe, to China.
+Involvement in China From the late 1990s for about fifteen years, ECOLOGIA shifted its geographic focus from the former Soviet Union and central Europe, to China.
 This evolution reflected many larger global trends, as the dynamic economic rise of the Chinese opened many opportunities for social and environmental, as well as economic, development.
 With our Chinese partners, we shared the goals of establishing long-term sustainable development in China and for its partners in other countries.
-We maintained a locally staffed affiliate office in Chengu (China) for almost ten years.
+We maintained a locally staffed affiliate office in Chengu for almost ten years.
 (See Sustainable Development in China for more information.)

-Sustainable Development and the Business Community
+Sustainable Development and Corporate Social Responsibility

 Motives and Mission - Global Impact